 What is the Best MBA Specialization for Creatives & Designers?

-On their Grammy-winning album, The Suburbs, The Arcade Fire sang: “The businessmen are drinking my blood, like the kids in art school said they would.”
+On their Grammy-winning album, The Suburbs, The Arcade Fire sang: “The businessmen are drinking my blood like the kids in art school said they would.”
 But clinical vampirism, also known as Renfield’s Syndrome, isn’t as prevalent in MBA programs as those lyrics might have listeners believe.
 The relationship between business and art might be represented better as two fated lovers, like Orpheus and Eurydice, who graced the cover of The Arcade Fire’s follow-up album, Reflektor (which cost an estimated $1.6 million to make).

 The line is blurry, and the battles are indeed sometimes bloody, but art and business need each other, and there’s still a chance for a healthy symbiotic relationship.
-In fact, in 2022, the newest business school in the United States is an art school.
+In fact, in 2022, the newest business school in the United States was an art school.
 The De Sole School of Business Innovation at the Savannah College of Art and Design teaches students to blend paint colors and brand strategies.
 At the intersection of canvases and spreadsheets lies a question: how can creatives and designers apply the business management skills of an MBA program back into their more free-minded careers?

 For many, the answer lies in finding the right business strategy.
-Nerd Wallet highlights 12 key business ideas for creatives, from art director, antique curation, and consulting.
+NerdWallet highlights 12 key business ideas for creatives, from art director to antique curation, and consulting.
 An MBA program with the right specialization can further tailor one’s education to the creative direction that one desires to tread.

 Whether you want to sell your own art or help sell someone else’s, the MBA specializations below can give you a head start.